exscape/electronics/Arduino/Libraries/DAC_MCP49xx/README.txt

 	Settling time after calling set() increases from ~5 to ~10 µs when in standby.

 output(unsigned short)
+	MCP49x1 (single DAC) only.
 	Sends the value to the DAC.
 If the LDAC pin is tied to ground, Vout will change "instantly".
 	If the LDAC pin is connected to the Arduino, nothing will change until latch() is called.

+outputA(unsigned short)
+	MCP49x2 (dual DAC) only.
+	Sends the value to DAC A. Same as output().

+outputB(unsigned short)
+	MCP49x2 (dual DAC) only.
+	Sends the value to DAC B. Otherwise same as output().

 output2(unsigned short, unsigned short)
 	Sends the two output values to the two outputs of the dual DACs.
-	Latches the output automatically unless setAutomaticallyLatchDual has been called with 'false' as the argument.
+	Latches the output automatically unless setAutomaticallyLatchDual() has been called with 'false' as the argument.

 latch(void)
-	Changes the output voltage based on the last value sent using output().
+	Changes the output voltage based on the last value(s) sent using the output*() methods.
-	Creates a low pulse on the DACs LDAC pin (pin 5 on the DAC chip).
+	Creates a low pulse on the DAC's LDAC pin (pin 5 on the DAC chip).
-	The LDAC pin can be tied to ground instead, to update automatically ASAP.
+	The LDAC pin can be tied to ground instead, to update automatically ASAP, in which case this method does nothing.

 setPortWrite(bool)
 	Note: PortWrite is not supported on the Arduino Leonardo, but should work on